peerkristijan-tuta/linux-shell-interface/README.md

 This program has several flags. & carries out command concurrently. > imports output of command on the left to file on the right. < exports content of file of the right to command on the left. | takes output of left command to be input of right command.
-Command parameters and linux terminal command flags like -la are currently not supported for file IO commands or piped commands.
+Command parameters are currently not supported for file IO commands or piped commands.

 Example inputs:
 - sleep 3